In this post

 These anxieties come as little surprise knowing that young people have been hardest hit by the impact of coronavirus-related unemployment.

 It seems impossible to predict what’s to come while still under the shroud of COVID-19, but for Gen Z – a cohort raised as digital natives – a post-pandemic workforce could see their natural skills and tendencies outshine those of preceding generations.

 Before the coronavirus pandemic, digital disruption and the automated workforce were already paving the way for digital natives to enter the professional landscape.
 Despite threatening job losses for those lacking digital literacy or whose jobs could be automated, it has opened up totally new avenues of work for tech-savvy people.

 Adding to the digitalisation of the workforce is the anticipated rise of remote-working.
 A Gartner HR survey indicates “41% of employees are likely to work remotely at least some of the time” post-pandemic.
-Likely studying online for at least some of their schooling due to coronavirus physical distancing laws, Gen Z have already started developing proficiencies in time-management, prioritisation and self-motivation.
-A vital skillset for any remote worker.
+Likely studying online for at least some of their schooling due to coronavirus physical distancing laws, Gen Z has already started developing proficiencies in time management, prioritisation and self-motivation.
+A vital skill set for any remote worker.

 Desirable Skillsets for Future Jobs

 A McKinsey & Company report details how the post-pandemic workforce needs employees who have:

 While the importance of digital skills is clear, there’s an evident skew towards human-centric soft skills that can be transferred across future jobs and industries.
 Social and emotional skills have already started coming into play in recent years’ most desirable skillsets.
 A LinkedIn Learning report reveals the top five soft skills of 2020 remain the same as 2019, but with the new addition of emotional intelligence: